amphp/amphp.github.io/docs/amp/reactor-control.md

 ### `repeat()`

- - Schedule a callback to repeatedly execute every *n* millisconds.
+ - Schedules a callback to repeatedly execute every *n* millisconds.
  - Like all other watchers, "repeat" timers may be disabled/reenabled at any time.
  - Unlike `once()` and `immediately()` watchers, `repeat()` timers must be explicitly cancelled to free associated resources.
 Failure to free "repeat" watchers via `cancel()` once their purpose is fulfilled will result in memory leaks in your application.
 It is not enough to simply disable repeat watchers as their data is only freed upon cancellation.

 ```php
 <?php // using repeat()